avramdj/avramdj.github.io/_pile/wizardmaxxing.md

 # 1. You’re literally a fuckin’ wizard, dawg

-You’re not an undergrad who’ll get bitch-slapped by Euler or Gauss---you *are* the arcane scholar.
+You’re not an undergrad who’ll get bitch-slapped by Euler or Gauss---you're a wizard.
 A wizard holds secret knowledge and wields it.
-Your quill is that Apple Pen.
+That pen (or Apple Pen) is literally your quill right now.

 # 2. Math formulae are divine runic sigils